 PPPs and independent power projects (IPPs) are common structures in the UAE and, while there is no applicable federal legislation, there are emirate-level laws in Abu Dhabi and Dubai.
 In 2017, the UAE Cabinet issued a procedures manual for partnerships between federal entities and the private sector.
 Amongst other matters, the manual provides a general framework for the project life cycle of partnerships with private sector entities.

-In Abu Dhabi, the law regulating PPPs was enacted in 2019 (Abu Dhabi Law no. 2 of 2019).
+In Abu Dhabi, the law regulating PPPs was enacted in 2019 (Abu Dhabi Law No 2 of 2019).

-Dubai’s Law No. 6 of 2011 regulating Participation of Private Sector in Electricity and Water Production in Dubai (the Dubai Electricity Privatisation Law) was enacted in 2011 to allow the private sector to participate in energy generation.
+Dubai’s Law No 6 of 2011 regulating Participation of Private Sector in Electricity and Water Production in Dubai (the Dubai Electricity Privatisation Law) was enacted in 2011 to allow the private sector to participate in energy generation.
 The law authorises the Dubai Electricity and Water Authority (DEWA) to establish project companies, by itself or with third parties, to generate electricity.

 Dubai also passed a law pertaining to PPPs (the Dubai PPP Law) in November 2015, to regulate partnerships between government agencies and private entities to develop projects in Dubai.
 This law does not apply to water and electricity-related projects, which come within the purview of the Dubai Electricity Privatisation Law.
 The Dubai PPP Law permits various structures, such as concession agreements, build-operate-transfer, build-transfer-operate, build-own-operate-transfer and operating agreements.
 The authority granting approval for the projects varies depending upon the project cost.
 Interested private entities can either bid for projects individually or as a consortium, and the selected private partner must establish a project company in the form of a limited liability company to implement the partnership contract.
-The Dubai PPP Law also contains provisions pertaining to the bidding process, general and specific conditions of contracts, obligations of the project company, etc.
+The Dubai PPP Law also contains provisions pertaining to the bidding process, the general and specific conditions of contracts, the obligations of the project company, etc.

-Part of the legal framework for a project finance transaction in the UAE involves obtaining government approvals for the project, complying with registering and filing requirements for the transaction documents, and for foreign sponsors to meet foreign ownership requirements.
+Part of the legal framework for a project finance transaction in the UAE involves obtaining government approvals for the project, complying with the registering and filing requirements for the transaction documents, and for foreign sponsors to meet foreign ownership requirements.

-Given that the UAE is a federal structure with powers divided between the federal government and the governments of each emirate, government approvals may be required at both federal and emirate levels.
+As the UAE is a federal structure with powers divided between the federal government and the governments of each emirate, government approvals may be required at both federal and emirate levels.

 Contractors must also take local licensing requirements into account.
 In addition to the basic corporate structuring requirements discussed later, both local and international contractors must be licensed to carry out their activities in the relevant emirate.
 The procedure to obtain construction-related licences is more cumbersome, and each emirate has different requirements.
 This applies to contractors, subcontractors, architects, civil engineers, project managers and engineering consultants.

 The licensing process begins with an application that includes, among other things, proof of experience (past projects, length of experience) and demonstration of minimum capital requirements and corporate documentation.
 Approvals will then be required from the relevant authorities regulating the particular activity.
-Additional requirements will apply if there is an environmental impact (see 8.8 Environmental, Health and Safety Laws).
+Additional requirements will apply if there is an environmental impact (see 8.8 Environmental, Health and Safety (EHS) Laws).
 After the entire procedure is complete, the licence will be issued; the types of licences cover the standard types of construction activities, including building contracting, road contracting, marine contracting, electrical power station contracting and others.
 In some cases, however, licences will not be issued to foreign contractors.
 In such circumstances, arrangements can be made with existing local contractors to work together on a partnership basis.

 As previously discussed, project finance deals are subject to the regulatory oversight of the relevant government bodies.
 The UAE is a federal system composed of seven emirates, with division of power between the federal and emirate governments enumerated in the Constitution.
 To that end, federal authorities and emirate authorities both have roles in any given project.